noamr/explainers/declarative-partial-document-updates.md

 All they have to do is match their views with URL routes, and then stream the appropriate new content wrapped in `<template for=... mode...>` snippets.
 #### Details of `<view>`

+2. Multiple views can be present at the same time, and updated together using the same response.
+The response can be *identical* to a full document navigation response, as long as the view content is wrapped in `<template for>`.
 1. A `view` would also have lifecycle events to enable developers to fine-tune its behavior using JS.
-2. Declarative view transitions work out of the box
+3. Declarative view transitions work out of the box.
-3. The “view update” request is identical to the navigation request.
+4. The “view update” request is identical to the navigation request.
 Content from the fetched document response is streamed, and added to the view in chunks, like normal HTML streaming.
-4. While streaming content, the `<view>` would get a pseudo-class (:partial?) activated.
+5. While streaming content, the `<view>` would get a pseudo-class (:partial?) activated.
 This pseudo-class can be used in ordinary document content streaming as well, to avoid the visual effect of streaming.
-5. A partial response can include either a full document or just the modified templates, the UA should be able to work with both as valid HTML.
+6. A partial response can include either a full document or just the modified templates, the UA should be able to work with both as valid HTML.
-6. A `<view>` can have `<template status=”loading|error”>` children and/or matching `<template for= mode=loading|error>` elements, which, if available, get displayed instead of the regular content while new content is loading or if there is an error fetching.
+7. A `<view>` can have `<template status=”loading|error”>` children and/or matching `<template for= mode=loading|error>` elements, which, if available, get displayed instead of the regular content while new content is loading or if there is an error fetching.
-7. When the pattern stops matching, the view receives a `:deactivated` pseudo-class, and there is a UA style of `view:deactivated (content-visibility: hidden; width: 0; height: 0; interactivity: inert)` that can be overridden by the developer.
+8. When the pattern stops matching, the view receives a `:deactivated` pseudo-class, and there is a UA style of `view:deactivated (content-visibility: hidden; width: 0; height: 0; interactivity: inert)` that can be overridden by the developer.
 Also, its contents are not DOM selectable, like a `<template>` element.
 1. A request for an intercepted partial update contains header information about the views that are about to be updated, and about the fact that it's a partial update.

 ## Potential future enhancements